Biomedical Engineering

 Biomedical Engineering (BME) is the application of engineering principles and technology to the solution of problems in the life sciences and medicine.
 UAB is a top-25 institution for NIH funding, and BME graduate students have many opportunities to conduct cutting-edge multidisciplinary research.
 BME researchers enjoy collaborations across UAB’s very active medical and dental schools as well as with researchers across the United States and beyond.

 The BME Department offers Master of Science and PhD degrees.
 Students enrolled in UAB’s MD/PhD or DMD/PhD programs may receive the PhD portion of their training in the Biomedical Engineering department.
-Students in any BME graduate program who are interested in the commercialization of biomedical technology are encouraged to complete the 12-hour Graduate Certificate in Technology Commercialization and Entrepreneurship offered by the Collat School of Business.
+Students in any BME graduate program who are interested in the commercialization of biomedical technology are encouraged to complete the 15-hour Graduate Certificate in Translations of Biomedical Innovations to Clinical Practice Certificate offered by BME.

 Admitted PhD students begin Fall term while MSBME students may be admitted for Fall or Spring.
 For full consideration, applications should be submitted by the priority deadline of January 15.
 Applications submitted as late as the UAB Graduate School’s Fall deadline may be considered depending on the availability of positions.